-We all know that unnecessary constant snacking (a snack once in a while is totally normal and fine!) interferes with your weight loss or weight-maintenance goals, but it also makes you sluggish and irritable, which, in turn, sets up a never-ending cycle of even more cravings.
+We all know that unnecessary constant snacking (a snack once in a while is totally normal and fine!) interferes with your weight loss or weight-maintenance goals, but it also makes you sluggish and irritable, which, in turn, sets up a never-ending cycle of even more sugar and carb cravings.

 Related: Shop appetite-control products.

 Since the trick is to avoid your triggers and recognize when you’re teetering on the edge, these tips, straight from Clifford’s playbook, can help you shift your focus away from those midday cupcake cravings.

 If you always reach for a bag of cookies after a stressful day at work, call a friend and hit up a yoga class instead.
 Redirect the energy you’re giving your craving toward something positive.
 Once you do the work, you’re less likely to destroy it by bingeing on junk that rewinds your progress.